SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/index.md

 Download this or other versions of this template from [Change Log](../changelog.md).
 :::
 :::note
- If you want to change the Collector Name and Source Categories of the Sumo Logic sources that are created by default, download CloudFormation template version 2.1.0 or greater and follow [these instructions](#modify-the-collector-name-and-source-categories) before proceeding.
+To change the Collector Name and Source Categories of Sumo Logic sources, you must download CloudFormation template version 2.1.0 or greater and follow the instructions in the (#modify-the-collector-name-and-source-categories) section.
 :::
 1. Select the AWS Region where you want to deploy the AWS CloudFormation template.
     :::warning